cad-polito-it/byron/README.md

 ![Codename](https://img.shields.io/badge/codename-Don_Juan-pink.svg)
 [![Documentation Status](https://readthedocs.org/projects/byron/badge/?version=pre-alpha)](https://byron.readthedocs.io/en/pre-alpha/?badge=pre-alpha)

-Byron is an [evolutionary tool](https://en.wikipedia.org/wiki/Evolutionary_algorithm): given a problem, it first generates a set of random solutions, then iteratively improves them using the results of their evaluations together with structural information.
+Byron is an [evolutionary tool](https://cad-polito-it.github.io/byron/evolution): given a problem, it first generates a set of random solutions, then iteratively improves them using the results of their evaluations together with structural information.
 It may be used as a coverage-driven [fuzzer](https://en.wikipedia.org/wiki/Fuzzing) and a general-purpose [optimizer](https://en.wikipedia.org/wiki/Engineering_optimization).

 :package: The Python package is available on [PyPi](https://pypi.org/project/byron/); this repo is only useful if you want to hack the code.

 ### TL;DR

-* :warning: Byron is currently in [alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) and under active development
+* Byron is currently in [alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) and under active development
 * The default branch is always the more stable
 * Do not clone experimental branches `exp/*` unless you know what you are doing
 * Follow this [style guide](https://github.com/squillero/style/blob/master/python.md) and keep the code formatted with [Black](https://black.readthedocs.io/en/stable/)
 * Write as few lines of code and as many lines of comments as possible (i.e., use builtins, exploit generators and list comprehension)
 * Use [pytest](https://docs.pytest.org/) and [Coverage.py](https://coverage.readthedocs.io/) for unit testing (ie. `coverage run -m pytest`)
 * Use [pylint](https://mypy-lang.org/) for basic linting and [mypy](https://mypy-lang.org/) for additional type checking
-* Be [paranoid](./docs/paranoia.md) (cit. *"I need someone to show me the things"*)
+* Be [paranoid](https://cad-polito-it.github.io/byron/paranoia) (cit. *"I need someone to show me the things"*)
 * It may be wise to contact Giovanni before trying to change anything

 ### Contacts